 Visualized as a tantalizing parabolic shell resembling the colossal rise of a whale streaming aerodynamically over the ocean waves.
-Danish architect Dorte Mandrup’s ‘The Whale’ is an upcoming masterpiece set near the village of Andenes on the northern island of Andøya, Norway.
+Danish architect Dorte Mandrup’s ‘Whale Museum’ is an upcoming masterpiece set near the village of Andenes on the northern island of Andøya, Norway.
 Encrusted as a cultural museum to celebrate and observe the whales and underwater wildlife.

 The Artic location is remarkable for being the most frequently visited by the fabled animal, during its migration period.
 And the new vision embarks to unfold the story of the present-day largest salient inhabitants on our planet.